NahueTomas/swagman-web/README.md

 # Swagman Web

 A modern, lightweight OpenAPI/Swagger explorer built with React, TypeScript, and Vite.
-Swagman Minimal provides an intuitive interface for exploring, testing, and generating code for REST APIs.
+Swagman Web provides an intuitive interface for exploring, testing, and generating code for REST APIs.

 ## ✨ Features